dibalokechanda/dibalokechanda.github.io/_posts/2023-08-26-Jensen's-Inequality-blog.md

 which means $D_{K L}(p \| q)  \geq 0$ i.e. the non-negativity of KL divergence.

+> This is also known as Gibb's Inequality or Shannon-Kolmogorov information inequality {: .prompt-tip }

 ### Usage of Jensen's Inequality in the Wild

 It is kinda shameful to admit, but I didn't know about the existance of Jensen's inequality until I came across the paper [GNNExplainer: Generating Explanations for Graph Neural Networks](https://arxiv.org/abs/1903.03894).